 Restaurant social media marketing is an ongoing activity.

-Each day, there’s something new to talk about.
 If you have the monetary resources, go ahead and hire a full-time marketing manager.
 He/she will set you up with your social media profiles, YouTube channel, and many other tools to kill your social media game like a true professional.